strategineer/personal-website/content/blog/2025-01-01/index.md

 And there you have it.

 UFO 50 is a game that's been on my radar for 8-9 years.
 To see it finally come out in 2024 and be as good as it is feels great.
-I can see myself coming back to UFO 50 for the forseeable future if only to continue playing some of these multiplayer games that are SO GOOD.
+I can see myself coming back to UFO 50 for the foreseeable future if only to continue playing some of these multiplayer games that are SO GOOD.

 I also plan to continue following along in 2025 with the [Eggplant - A Year of UFO 50 series](https://eggplant.show/), pushing through their constant jumpscare SFX, music and community voice messages, as they continue to do deep dives on all the UFO 50 games in chronological order.